 Francesca Harding, BSc(Hons) MSc

-Francesca has recently joined Milkalyser after completing a Masters in Food Security and Sustainable Agriculture.
-Prior to this she studied Biological Sciences at the University of Exeter, specializing in Microbiology and Infectious Disease.
+Francesca joined Milkalyser soon after completing her Masters in Food Security and Sustainable Agriculture.
+Prior to this she studied Biological Sciences at the University of Exeter, specialising in Microbiology and Infectious Disease.
 Francesca provides the scientific background to our technologies, as well as performing data analysis tasks.
-During her spare time Francesca enjoys music, playing sport, and socializing.
+During her spare time Francesca enjoys music, playing sport, and socialising.

 Harriet has been at eCow since 2012 and began working for Milkalyser in 2017, she ensures that both the eCow and Milkalyser offices run smoothly.
 She is currently studying for an accountancy diploma.